 While using core words is important, it does not mean that we do not provide other essential vocabulary.
 An AAC system should include core words alongside “fringe” words.

 Fringe words are very specific words with a more narrow meaning than core words.
 They have a different kind of power; the power to precisely describe something in as few words as possible.
 Fringe words are usually nouns, but more specific verbs (“leap”, “dice”) and adjectives (“elegant”, “delicious”) are fringe words as well.
-Each individual fringe word is not used as often as each core word.
-Fringe words are located in other folders.
+Each individual fringe word may not be used as often as each core word.
+Fringe words are located in other folders/pages.
 There are many many fringe words.

 But not all fringe words are equally important for every person.
 Each of us has certain subjects that we really love to talk about: the most important people, places, and things in our lives.
 These words are different for each person.
 One of the most important parts of setting up someone’s vocabulary is making sure their most important fringe words are available.
 We want to make sure these are easy to reach in the fringe folders, without too many navigation steps.

-Access to the Alphabet
+4. Access to the Alphabet